OpenID Connect Client and Token Propagation Quickstart

 /protected/admin-name

-Both of these endpoints return the username extracted from the incoming access token which was propagated to ProtectedResource
+Both endpoints return the username extracted from the incoming access token, which was propagated to ProtectedResource

 from FrontendResource